Attendance and Absence

 For safety reasons, no children should be bringing medicines or tablets to school in their lunch boxes.
 Generally we would expect a child to have no more than 48 hours off school if they are given medication from the doctor unless absolutely necessary.
 Any child suffering from diarrhea should also be kept off school for 48 hours.

 Government regulations introduced in September 2013 state that pupils should not be taken on holiday during term time.
 The law states that parents do not have an automatic right to take their child out of school for this.

-Should you need to take your child out of school for exceptional circumstances during term time, an appointment will need to be made with the Education Welfare Officer and you should contact the school office in the first instance.
+Should you need to take your child out of school for exceptional circumstances during term time, an appointment will need to be made with the Headteacher and you should contact the school office in the first instance.

 Absence could result in a Fixed Penalty Fine being issued under Section 444(B) of the Education Act 1996.